• Skip to primary navigation

 Can I Freeze Raisin-Filled Cookies?

-I usually keep out what we will get eaten within a few days and the rest gets stored in the freezer.
-And they should come out tasting fresh like the day that you made them.
+I usually keep out what we'll get eaten within a few days, and the rest gets stored in the freezer.
+They can be frozen for up to three months and should come out tasting fresh like the day you made them.

 More Amish Christmas Cookies